compmem/smile/docs/smile_states.rst

 The Flow States of SMILE
 ========================
-One of the basic types of SMILE states are the **Flow** states.  **Flow** states are states that control the flow of your experiment.
+One of the basic types of SMILE states are the **Flow** states.  **Flow** states are states that control the flow of the experiment.

 Serial State
 ------------

 A :py:class:`~smile.state.Serial` state is a state that has children, and runs its children one after the other.
-All states defined between the lines `exp = Experiment()` and `exp.run()` in your experiment will exist as children of a *Serial* state.
+All states defined between the lines `exp = Experiment()` and `exp.run()` in an experiment will exist as children of a *Serial* state.
 Once one state `.leave()`'s, the :py:class:`~smile.state.Serial` state will call the next state's `.enter()` method.
-Like any flow state, the use of the `with` pythonic keyword is required and makes your code look clean and readable.
+Like any flow state, the use of the `with` pythonic keyword is required and makes the source code look clean and readable.
 Below is an example of the *Serial* state.

 The following two experiments are equivalent.